wzjialang/2017National-college-students-mathematical-modeling/README.md

 # 2017National-college-students-mathematical-modeling
-（This code was based on Peng,Jian-Qiang's code)
-The program of a price model based on factor analysis Q1：the program of question 1
+The program of a price model based on factor analysis.
+Q1：the program of question 1.
-The others are for question2~4
+The others are for question2~4.
+Thanks my teammates: Jianqiang Peng and Shenghua Zhao.